 On top of the nice feeling of walking on super soft sand, the experience is fulfilling knowing that at one point the tides will come and cover the very place you can now access.
 This is an experience you shouldn’t miss.

 Just take off your shoes and go for a walk.
-Don’t worry about cleaning after, there are taps where you can clean your feet from.
+Don’t worry about cleaning afterward; there are taps where you can clean your feet.
 (Not the tap at the main entrance but one at another side entrance.)

 Be sure to check the tides timetable to avoid being stranded when the tides find you in the middle of the bay and try to always go with a guide.

 Though the Abbey gets all the attention for obvious reasons, another place to see while on a day trip to Mont Saint Michel from Paris is the catholic church of Saint-Pierre.

 Regardless of its small size, it holds a lot of importance as it used to be a pilgrimage place.

 Though quite small in size, it’s worth a stop while exploring the alleys of Mont Saint Michel.

 The graveyard is in a quiet spot just behind the Grand Rue.
 You can also admire the beautiful flowers in the cemetery.